Irregular Ordination

 Once the ordinations were announced, all hope of an intimate service vanished.
 Angry letters and phone calls poured into the Presiding Bishop's office from around the country, demanding that he stop the ordinations.
 Despite these objections, the service was held at the Church of the Advocate, whose rector, Rev. Paul Washington, was a well-known Civil Rights activist.
 Amid rumors and fears of violence, the church was swept for bombs, and Hiatt, concerned for her mother's safety, asked her not to come to the service.

 Three bishops, the Rt.
 Rev. Daniel Corrigan, retired Bishop Suffragan of Colorado, the Rt.
 Rev. Robert DeWitt, former Bishop of Pennsylvania, and the Rt.
 Rev. Edward Welles II, retired Bishop of West Missouri, presided over the irregular ordination service.
 The sermon was delivered by Charles Willie, Vice President of the House of Deputies.
-Barbara Harris, later the first female Episcopal bishop, led the procession.
+Barbara Harris, later the first female Episcopal bishop, led the procession as crucifer.
 A number of hostile priests stated their objections to the ordinations, and Piccard's grown sons had to be physically restrained when a member of the crowd questioned her capabilities due to her age.
 In spite of these disruptions, the service proceeded peacefully and the 2000 worshipers packed into the church witnessed the ordination of the first eleven women priests in The Episcopal Church.

 Following an emergency meeting of the House of Bishops, Allin sent a letter to the women, explaining that the House of Bishops "would like to talk with you personally."
-Counseling patience while the Church dealt with the issue of ordination, he advised the women that "it would certainly be important to cope as creatively as possible with your question of what to do, how to feel and how to plan personally and professionally," and offered the services of the Office of Pastoral Development “free of charge.”
+Counseling patience while the church dealt with the issue of ordination, he advised the women that "it would certainly be important to cope as creatively as possible with your question of what to do, how to feel and how to plan personally and professionally," and offered the services of the Office of Pastoral Development “free of charge.”

 Bishop Allin's letter was received with sharp indignation.
 Schiess replied that the only solution to her "great distress" was "a profound change of behavior on the part of our Bishops," and requested that the funds for her pastoral care be donated to a women's center.
 Heyward wrote that the letter struck her "harder than a slap in the face," and noted, "We have support.
 People throughout the Church [...] are giving us support."
 If the House of Bishops truly wished to support the women, Heyward wrote, "perhaps it can yet affirm [...] the validity of our ordinations to the priesthood [...].
 When this is done, I will be glad to sit down with you and others and figure out how we can be supportive of each other."